WealtHawk-prod/WH_Utils/build_docs/usage.rst

 Usage
 =====

-I'll eventually add some sick notebooks here but for now just read the docs.
+Below are some example notebooks of the module in action.
+They are organized by high level directory downward.
+See the overview tab for a tour of the library architecture.

 Examples
 -----------